 Chet Compton was born and raised in Wichita, Kansas.
-He attended the University of Kansas and graduated with a degree in History and Political Science.
-After graduation, Mr. Compton spent two years working as a communications specialist in the Office of the Governor of the State of Kansas.
-Mr. Compton began law school at Washburn University School of Law in 2012.
+He obtained his undergraduate degree from the University of Kansas and his juris doctor from Washburn University School of Law.
+Between college and law school, Mr. Compton spent two years working in the Office of the Governor of the State of Kansas.

-While at Washburn, Mr. Compton served as the Managing Editor of the Washburn Law Journal and authored a published case comment regarding pharmaceutical patent rights and antitrust law entitled “Redrawing the Line Between Patent Rights and Antitrust Law: How the U.S. Supreme Court’s Over-Extension of Antitrust Law Harms Patent Holders, Damages Innovation, and Discourages Settlements [FTC v.
-Actavis, Inc., 133 S. Ct.
-2223 (2013)].”
-While attending law school, Mr. Compton served for one year as a clerk for the Honorable Eric F. Melgren, District Judge for the United States District Court for the District of Kansas.
-He also served as Managing Editor for Volume 54 of the Washburn Law Journal.
-Mr. Compton graduated with honors in May, 2015.
+While at Washburn, Mr. Compton served as Managing Editor of the Washburn Law Journal and authored a published case comment regarding pharmaceutical patent rights and antitrust law.
+Mr. Compton also served as a term-clerk for the Honorable Eric F. Melgren, District Judge for the United States District Court for the District of Kansas.
+Mr. Compton graduated from Washburn with honors in May of 2015.